Immunotherapy for Mesothelioma

 Who Does Mesothelioma Immunotherapy Work Best For?

-• Right after a diagnosis
+• After a mesothelioma diagnosis

 • If surgery isn’t an option